Are you moving on a working holiday visa to Canada? How exciting!

 No matter how often we travel, we always make the terrible mistake of overpacking.

 Moving to Vancouver wasn’t any different.
-23 kg luggage allowance and we have used every inch of space in a suitcase.
+23 kg luggage allowance and we have used every inch of space in the suitcase.

 You don’t realise how quickly you accumulate stuff when you make a move.